Biont/sway-launcher-desktop/README.md

 By default, the launcher will use a generic & WM-agnostic command to launch the selected program.
 However, it will detect if its output is being piped to another program and merely print the selected command in that case - instead of launching it by itself.
 You can use this to integrate the launcher with other tools.
-For example, if you wish to launch your programs with `swaymsg exec`, you can do that like this:
+For example, if you wish to launch your programs with `swaymsg exec`, you can do that like this¹:

 ```shell
  swaymsg exec "$(./sway-launcher-desktop.sh)"